therobocademy/ros2-for-absolute-beginners/README.md

 ### Lentin Joseph

-Senior Robotics Software Engineer, Author, Trainer, Founder of [Robocademy](https://robocademy.com), and CTO of [RUNTIME Robotics](https://runtimerobotics.com).
+Author, Trainer, Robotics Software Architect, Founder of [Robocademy](https://robocademy.com), and CTO of [RUNTIME Robotics](https://runtimerobotics.com).

 Lentin Joseph has over **15 years of experience in Robotics and ROS** and is the **author of 11 books on ROS and robotics technologies**.
 He has trained thousands of students, engineers, researchers, and professionals worldwide in Robotics, ROS, Autonomous Systems, Embedded Systems, and AI.